nolanw/HTMLReader/README.md

    `pod "HTMLReader", :git => "https://github.com/nolanw/HTMLReader"`
 * Clone this repository (perhaps add it as a submodule), add `HTMLReader.xcodeproj` to your project/workspace, and add `libHTMLReader.a` to your iOS target or `HTMLReader.framework` to your OS X target.

 HTMLReader has no dependencies other than Foundation.
-It is set to deploy on iOS 5 and OS X 10.7, though it's only tested regularly on iOS 7 and OS X 10.9.

 [CocoaPods]: http://docs.cocoapods.org/podfile.html#pod